markmaged165/RAG_Project/README.md

-# 🧠 Enterprise RAG System (LangServe + Gradio)
+# ✨ Clarify: Enterprise RAG System

 > A modular, decoupled Retrieval-Augmented Generation (RAG) application built with LangChain, LangServe, FastAPI, and Gradio.

-This project implements a "Smart Backend / Orchestrating Frontend" architecture.
-It allows users to upload PDF documents, live-update a FAISS vector database, and ask context-aware questions powered by Google's Gemini models.
+**Clarify** is an AI document assistant designed with a "Smart Backend / Orchestrating Frontend" architecture.
+It allows users to upload PDF documents, live-update a FAISS vector database, and ask context-aware questions powered by Google's Gemini models to instantly extract clarity from complex data.

+## 🏗️ Architecture Overview
+...
+(Keep the rest of your README exactly the same!) ...